Gears 5: Hivebusters: Plot

 Deducing that they are actually part of a rogue operation, Scorpio returns to Hoffman's estate and confronts him, where he admits that he had been forced into retirement after clashing with First Minister Jinn over her decision to rely on the COG's robotic army dubbed "DeeBees" as their line of defense against the Swarm.
 Nevertheless, Scorpio place their hope to stop the Swarm and save humanity on Hana's proposal to weaponize the Wakaatu's venom.
 Returning to Pahanu, Scorpio follows the path of the Awakening and reaches the Wakaatu's nest.
-The squad battles the Wakaatu and wounds it enough to take a sample of its venom.
+The squad battles the Wakaatu and wounds it enough to take a sample of its venom and a feather each as per the Awakening ritual.

 With the venom sample, Hana is able to synthesize a more lethal version of the bomb, and devises a way to protect the squad from the incapacitating effects of the Snatchers so that they can consciously free themselves once inside a Swarm hive and destroy it.
 Armed with their new venom bombs, Scorpio allow Snatchers to capture them, taking them to the Swarm hives on Pahanu island where they can be destroyed from within as depicted in the base game's "Escape" multiplayer mode and the Hivebusters comic series.

 Development and release

 Gears 5: Hivebusters is the first single-player DLC pack for Gears 5.
-The pack was formally announced on December, 8, 2020 and released worldwide on December 15, 2020.
+The pack was formally announced on December 8, 2020, and released worldwide on December 15, 2020.
 Hivebusters is available as a standalone purchase and is included with Gears 5: Game of the Year Edition, which launched on the same date.
 It is also included as a complimentary part of the Xbox Game Pass Ultimate tier subscription service on Console, PC and Android devices for subscribers.